 Dgraph database architecture

 Dgraph database is a horizontally scalable and distributed GraphQL database with a graph backend.
-It powers Slash GraphQL, a fully-managed GraphQL backend database service that lets you focus on building apps, not managing infrastructure.
+It powers Dgraph Cloud, a fully-managed GraphQL backend database service that lets you focus on building apps, not managing infrastructure.

 Internally, Dgraph relies on the following open-source projects that are maintained by the Dgraph core team: